 Diet and Nutrition

 Like all dogs, Chinese crested dogs require good nutrition.
 A small breed, high-quality dog food should do the trick.
 Many owners opt for limited ingredient diets to help reduce the risk of inflammation in this breed.

 With the hairless variety of this breed, it is relatively easy to tell if they have put on too much weight.
 You should be able to see a narrowing of the waist between their hips and ribs.
 If you cannot see that, it is time to reduce your dog’s meal size.

 In the powderpuff variety, feel along your dog’s ribs through the fur.
 You should be able to find the rib cage and hip bones easily, but the ribs should not protrude much.

-Puzzle feeders help slow your dog down during mealtimes and burn off energy, and can really help your dog enjoy his food.
+Puzzle feeders help slow your dog down during mealtimes and burn off energy, and can really help your dog enjoy its food.

 Where to Buy or Adopt a Chinese Crested Dog

 Is a Chinese crested right for you?
 Before you bring home a new dog, you might want to explore whether their personalities and needs are a good match for you.
 Be sure to speak to owners, breeders, and rescue groups and meet a few Chinese crested dogs in person to learn more.
 If you have decided a Chinese crested is right for you, look to the national breed club as a resource for finding the pet right for you.